malter134/whoamI/README.md

     player = other_player
 ```

-Example code part usage of agents with similarity:
+Example code part use of agents with similarity:
 ```
 from itertools import cycle